benjann/cdist/README.md

 Main changes:

+    06apr2024 (version 1.1.0)
+    - averages of depvar are now used within bins (rathre than upper bounds) when computing fitted and adjusted outcome statistics in distribution regression if the evaluation grid does not contain a point for each level of depvar (within the relevant group); this ensures that the approximation error will be zero for the mean

     06apr2023 (version 1.0.9)
     - revised procedure for the logit models in distribution regression; perfect predictors are now excluded during model estimation (if possible)